-Graco Contender — The Contender is an all-time favorite travel seat at CSFTL.
+Graco Contender/Admiral — the Contender (also known as the Admiral at some retailers) is an all-time favorite travel seat at CSFTL.
 It’s fairly lightweight, though heavier than the Scenera NEXT or SureRide.
 It boasts a no rethread harness, a straightforward seat belt installation, and the Holy Grail of airplane installation — a closed forward facing belt path that keeps the airplane seat belt’s buckle away from the child’s back.
 Remember to ask for a seat belt extender, or buy one for yourself if you travel often.

-Britax G4 Convertibles — G4 convertible car sets are heavier than the Scenera NEXT, SureRide, or Contender, but they install easily both on the airplane and upon arrival.
+Britax Essentials Convertibles — the Emblem and Allegiance convertible car seats are heavier than the Scenera NEXT, SureRide, or Contender, but they install easily both on the airplane and upon arrival.
 However, the open belt path can sometimes place the airplane’s buckle right behind the child’s back when installed forward facing.
 Many kiddos find this uncomfortable.

-Graco Milestone — The Milestone is a solid choice for airplane use.
-At close to 20 lbs, it’s on the heavier side for a travel seat but it installs without too much fuss in all modes upon arrival.
+Graco SlimFit3 LX — the SlimFit3 LX is a solid choice for airplane use.
+At close to 20 pounds, it’s on the heavier side for a travel seat but it installs quite easily in all modes upon arrival.
 It’s a nice option for older children who need a high back booster at their destination — install it in harnessed mode on the plane, then quickly convert it to booster mode upon arrival!
 The open belt path can sometimes place the airplane’s buckle right behind the child’s back when installed forward facing.
 Many kiddos find this uncomfortable.